Hello and welcome to my Capita Outsiders snowboard review.

 In this review I will take a look at the Outsiders as an aggressive-all-mountain-freestyle snowboard.

-As per tradition here at SnowboardingProfiles.com I will give the Outsiders a score out of 100 (based on several factors) and see how it compares with other all-mountain-freestyle snowboards.
+As per tradition here at SnowboardingProfiles.com I will give the Outsiders a score out of 100 (based on several factors) and see how it compares with other aggressive all-mountain-freestyle snowboards.

 Overall Rating